wpwoodjr/Stereo-Image-Combiner/README.md

 - Combine two images side by side into a single image
 - Crop both images simultaneously with synchronized dimensions
 - Align images precisely using an interactive overlay mode
-- Adjust the gap between images and set its color
+- Adjust the size and color (optionally transparent) of the border between images
+- Round the image corners
 - Scale the preview display
 - Swap image positions
 - Save the resulting combined image as a PNG or JPG file